 That oily-headed-thick-in-the-air smell.
 How do you describe that really?

 Let’s not…and move on with how to fix it.

-Since implementing this new method, I haven’t smelled this scent not one time.
-Here’s how I keep it from coming back.
+Since implementing this new method, I haven’t smelled the boy scent not one time.
+Here’s a step by step guide to how I keep it from coming back.

 It takes a little bit of work, but I’d much rather work a little harder and keep the smell at bay.

 This post contains affiliate links.
 Please see my disclosure policy for more details.

 → I religiously change my sheets once a week.

 Besides the fact that clean sheets are one of my favorite things, it really helps keep the boy smell in check.

 In my current laundry routine, they are changed on Thursdays.